-Halbarn Iron-Fur and Hilund are residents of Bujold’s Retreat/Thirsk Mead Hall and Morwen has her own home in the Skaal Village (Dragonborn DLC).
-Halbarn and Hilund are level capped at 60, though the wikis don’t list them as potential followers.
+Halbarn Iron-Fur and Hilund are residents of Bujold’s Retreat/Thirsk Mead Hall and Morwen has her own home in the Skaal Village.
+Halbarn and Hilund are level capped at 60, but I’m not sure if any of them can be followers or not.

 These are the final three eligible females, but there’s much more to discuss on the male side.
 I’ll follow up with that in a sec.

 THE BAD AND THE UGLY